matsest/gh-runner-az-private-network-demo/README.md

 Learning to set up Azure Private Networking for GitHub-hosted runners.
 Based on [this guide](https://docs.github.com/en/organizations/managing-organization-settings/configuring-private-networking-for-github-hosted-runners-in-your-organization) with some personal preferences with regards to using PowerShell and Bicep.

 Why?
 You can use GitHub-hosted runners in an Azure VNET.
 This enables you to use GitHub-managed infrastructure for CI/CD while providing you with full control over the networking policies of your runners.
-See more details in [this blog post](https://github.blog/changelog/2023-11-01-github-hosted-runners-private-networking-with-azure-virtual-networks-public-beta/).
+See more details in [the documentation](https://docs.github.com/en/organizations/managing-organization-settings/about-azure-private-networking-for-github-hosted-runners-in-your-organization).

-> :warning: Azure Private Networking is currently (June 2024) in public beta and subject to change.

 ## Pre-requisites